kvebers/42Python_Piscine/README.md

 ### Day00 ex04

+Input comprehension from argv

-### Day00 ex05 2 diffrent types of input taking
+### Day00 ex05

+2 diffrent types of input taking

-### Day00 ex06 Creates a new list of elements that corespond to the function data
+### Day00 ex06

+Creates a new list of elements that corespond to the function data Iteration trought the list of args, manipulation with this args with preselected functions lambda

+### Day00 ex07

+So not all data types you can opperate in similar manner, but is is super easy go from 1 data type to another in this case from the dict or map to the string